 Having spoken with many professionals, not many people are aware that the above 3-year rule does not come into effect until 26.11.2018

-The HMRC Calculator and their Guidance can be, on occasion, too simple and your legal or tax adviser needs to assess and interpret the actual legislation, i.e.: Finance Act 2016, Schedule 4ZA (http://www.legislation.gov.uk/ukpga/2016/24/section/128/enacted) and specifically clause 19 (8) and (9) in combination with clause 3(6).
-This was also covered by the following article in the Daily Telegraph http://www.telegraph.co.uk/investing/buy-to-let/the-stamp-duty-tax-loophole-that-could-save-buyers-thousands/amp/.
+The HMRC Calculator and their Guidance can be, on occasion, too simple and your legal or tax adviser needs to assess and interpret the actual legislation, i.e.: Finance Act 2016, Schedule 4ZA (https://www.legislation.gov.uk/ukpga/2016/24/section/128/enacted) and specifically clause 19 (8) and (9) in combination with clause 3(6).

-I hope you will find this article helpful.
-It is, however, not intended to give any legal advice and it is only intended to demonstrate that SDLT rules are very complex and HMRC published Guidance and Calculator is not always entirely accurate (i.e. in trying to be user friendly, it does not always follow the language used in the actual legislation).
+This article is not intended to give any legal advice and it is only intended to demonstrate that SDLT rules are very complex and HMRC published Guidance and Calculator is not always entirely accurate (i.e. in trying to be user-friendly, it does not always follow the language used in the actual legislation).
 The rules are very complex indeed.
-I would always recommend speaking to HMRC or writing to them if in any doubt about SDLT.
+We would always recommend speaking to HMRC or writing to them if in any doubt about SDLT.